 How to watch the 2018 Daytona 500

-NASCAR fans, get ready: the Daytona 500 is less than two weeks away.
+NASCAR fans, get ready: the Daytona 500 is less than a week away.

-Drivers will hit the track Feb.
-18 at Daytona International Speedway in Daytona Beach, Fla., in hopes of winning the 500-mile race.
+Drivers will hit the track this month at Daytona International Speedway in Daytona Beach, Fla., in hopes of winning the 500-mile race.

 Read on for what you should know about this year’s competition.